vlang/vab/docs/FAQ.md

 - [How do I load assets embedded in the APK/AAB?](#how-do-i-load-assets-embedded-in-the-apkaab)
 - [I managed to compile some external .so libs, how do I include them?](#i-managed-to-compile-some-external-so-libs-how-do-I-include-them)

+## Where is the `examples` folder?

+`vab` is able to build and run a lot of V's *graphical* examples out of the box.

+V's graphical examples are typical those who import either `gg` or `sokol`.

+Examples and apps using `$if android {...}` code constructs is typically a good indicator of Android support.

+Many examples in V's source distribution `examples/gg` and `examples/sokol` works.
+Some examples in the top level `examples` directory also works, like `examples/2048`.

+Note that not all of V's examples have been written with Android in mind and may thus fail to compile or run properly, pull requests with Android fixes are welcome.

 ## `vab` can't find my device when deploying?